Well Done CA Sahab!

-Well Done C.A Sahab! is a 2025 Indian Hindi-language drama film directed and edited by Sarvesh Kumar Singh and written by Aaditya Trivedi.
+Well Done CA Sahab! is a 2025 Indian Hindi-language drama film directed and edited by Sarvesh Kumar Singh and written by Aaditya Trivedi.
 The film features Gopal Datt, Gaurav Paswala, Jyoti Kapoor, Sayandeep Sengupta and Nishma Soni in lead roles.
 The film is produced by Figures and Frames LLP in association with Indie Productions.
-The film is noted for being among the first Indian feature films to focus on the lives of Chartered Accountancy (CA) students.
+The film is noted for being among the first Indian feature films to focus on the lives of chartered accountancy (CA) students.
 It was theatrically released across India on 27 June 2025.

 Plot

 Three CA aspirants Vidyasagar, Siddharth and Mithila once thrived under the guidance of their inspiring mentor Bhaskar Sharma, who taught them not just accountancy but also life through theatre.
 Years later, lost in their own struggles, they embark on a journey to find the teacher who once shaped their path but mysteriously vanished.